EUDR reporting guide for operators

 • Production date or period: Record when the commodity was produced or harvested.
 This proves the product was not linked to post-2020 deforestation.

-• Commodity details and quantity: Specify what the product is, its volume or weight, and the corresponding HS code.
-If the commodity is wood then also specify the species of the product.
+• Commodity details and quantity: Specify the product, its volume or weight and the corresponding HS code.
+For wood, also specify the species.

-• Supplier and chain-of-custody info (if any): Document your direct supplier’s name, address, and any other actors involved.
-Collect records that link the product to its source (e.g. contracts, mill reports).
+• Supplier and chain-of-custody information: Document the direct supplier's name and address, along with any other actors involved.
+Collect records that link the product to its source (contracts, mill reports).

-• Proof of deforestation-free status: Use satellite images, field reports, or third-party certifications to show the land was not deforested or degraded after 31 December 2020.
+• Proof of deforestation-free status: Use satellite images, field reports or third-party certifications to confirm the land was not deforested or degraded after 31 December 2020.

 Step 4: Conduct a risk assessment

-Once your data is complete, the next step is to assess whether there is more than negligible risk of deforestation or illegality before placing products on the EU market or exporting them.
+Operators must assess whether the risk of deforestation or illegality exceeds "negligible" before placing products on the EU market or exporting them.

-• Country-level risk: Look at forest presence, deforestation and degradation trends, strength of environmental laws, land governance, corruption levels, and issues around indigenous or community rights.
+• Country-level risk: Forest presence, deforestation and degradation trends, strength of environmental laws, land governance, corruption levels and issues around indigenous or community rights.

-• Supply chain-level risk: Consider how many intermediaries are involved, how complex the processing is, the risk of mixing compliant and non-compliant material, and whether your partners have a history of non-compliance.
+• Supply chain-level risk: Number of intermediaries, complexity of processing, risk of mixing compliant and non-compliant material and whether partners have a history of non-compliance.

-• Plot or supplier-level risk: Check for valid legal permits, land titles, and respect for indigenous or third-party rights.
-Review the deforestation history of the land and any past labor, environmental, or wildlife violations.
+• Plot or supplier-level risk: Valid legal permits, land titles, respect for indigenous or third-party rights, deforestation history of the land and any past labor, environmental or wildlife violations.

-• Documentation and conduct risk: Watch for missing or unverifiable documents, inconsistent data, lack of supplier transparency, or any history of EUDR-related misconduct.
+• Documentation and conduct risk: Missing or unverifiable documents, inconsistent data, lack of supplier transparency or any history of EUDR-related misconduct.

-If the country of origin has been classified by the EU as low risk, you do not need to conduct a risk assessment and mitigation, but only if the entire supply chain and geolocation fall within that low-risk designation.
-For all other cases, especially when sourcing from standard or high-risk countries, you’re expected to assess each risk dimension in detail.
+If the country of origin has been classified by the EU as low risk, the risk assessment and mitigation steps can be skipped, but only if the entire supply chain and geolocation fall within that low-risk designation.
+For all other cases, especially when sourcing from standard or high-risk countries, each risk dimension must be assessed in detail.
 The higher the risk, the more scrutiny is required to justify a negligible risk conclusion.

 Step 5: Mitigate non-negligible risk